logicalhan/d3_rails/README.md

 	chart.js
 	horizon.js
 	qq.js

+## Tesseract

+** Tesseract can be be included in your rails application by including the following line in your javascripts manifest **

+	//= require tesseract

+## Morris

+** Morris can also be included in your application with the following additional line of code for your javascripts manifest.

+  //= require morris

 ### Installation

 This gem should work out of the box.
 All you have to do is add the gem to your Gemfile: